Disc0erg0sum/TheTimeMachine/README.md

 2. Feel free to download and experiment with the code.

-3. Easter Eggs are welcome!
+3. Easter eggs are welcome!

 ### Code